Make Your Logs Work for You

 Conclusion

-If writing commands and regular expressions is not your thing, you can try SolarWinds® Papertrail, a cloud-hosted log management system designed to consolidate your log files and allow you to search them from a single interface.
+If writing commands and regular expressions is not your thing, you can try SolarWinds Papertrail, a cloud-hosted log management system designed to consolidate your log files and allow you to search them from a single interface.

-You can use Papertrail to filter, search, and analyze your log messages.
+You can use SolarWinds Papertrail to filter, search, and analyze your log messages.
 Papertrail provides a powerful yet simple search syntax similar to a Google search.
-You can use Boolean operators such as AND and OR to filter results, and you can find log messages that don’t contain a string by using the negation operator (–).
+You can use Boolean operators such as AND and OR to filter results, and you can find log messages that don’t contain a string by using the negation operator (-).

 Papertrail also offers a live tail feature, which works just like running a tail -f on a log file.
 It allows you to view new events as soon as they’re received.
-Using the live tail feature along with the log velocity graph, which visually presents the changes in event messages over time, allows you to zero in on hotspots and focus your troubleshooting.
-Whether you spend a lot of time searching logs or just look at the logs when something breaks, SolarWinds Papertrail simplifies filtering and searching logs.
-Start a free trial today and see how easy searching logs can be.
+Using the live tail feature along with the log velocity graph-which visually presents the changes in event messages over time-allows you to zero in on hotspots and focus your troubleshooting.

 This post was written by Mathews Musukuma.
 Mathews is a software engineer with experience in web and application development.
 Some of his skills include Python/Django, JavaScript, and Ionic Framework.
 Over time, Mathews has also developed interest in technical content writing.